-Figure 12: Proposed sewer network layout (Alternative B).
+Figure 12: Proposed site development plan (Alternative B).

-Figure 13: Comparison of Alternative A (left - with erven located in the 15 m buffer - indicated by purple dashed line) and Alternative B (right - erven removed from 15 m buffer - indicated by purple dashed line).
+Figure 13: Comparison of Alternative A (left - with erven located in the 15 m buffer - indicated by purple dashed line - and located over seep wetland) and Alternative B (right - erven removed from 15 m buffer - indicated by purple dashed line - and removed from seep wetland).